microsoft/ADBench/docs/cpp/Modules.md

     get_module_name<ModuleTest::ParamType>);
     ```

-    `absolute_error` - a number meaning maximum allowed absolute difference between each of current module and "golden" results, if exceeded, leads to test fail.
+    `absolute_error` is a number used to compare results of current module execution with "golden" results.
+If absolute difference between at least one of them exceeds this value then the test is failed.

 ### Adding a new test case